zowe/zowe.github.io/security.md

 There MUST be no un-patched vulnerabilities of High severity that have been publicly known for more than 60 days. [vulnerabilities_fixed_60_days]

-## Security Issues Disclosure Policy
+### Security Issues Disclosure

-### Solution advisory publishing
+### Solution advisory and updates publishing
+#### Security Advisory
-The project maintainers would disclose a confirmed vulnerability by first creating a draft security advisory in the package's repository in GitHub/other CMS.
+The project maintainers will disclose a confirmed vulnerability by first creating a draft security advisory in the package's repository in GitHub/other CMS.
 GitHub Security Advisories allow repository maintainers to privately discuss and fix a security vulnerability in a project.

 See https://docs.github.com/en/code-security/repository-security-advisories/creating-a-repository-security-advisory